Home » 10 Types of Blue Parrots (with Pictures)

 The blue-headed pionus hails from Costa Rica.
 A striking and unmissable blue head sits atop a proud, green body.

-Once fully grown, this parrot will usually measure around 12 inches, weighing a maximum of 9 ounces.
+Once fully grown, this parrot measures around 12 inches, weighing up to 9 ounces.
 They live for 35-45 years.

-The blue-headed pionus is a gentle species that enjoy playing and spending time with its owner.
+The blue-headed pionus is curious and vocal.
+They’re a gentle species that enjoys playing and spending time with their owners.

 blue budgie

-Due to selective breeding, the budgie can be sourced in various colors, including a blue mutation.
+Due to selective breeding, budgies can be sourced in a blue mutation.
+They’re small birds, about 6 to 7 inches long.

-Budgies typically live in captivity for 7-15 years, with significant variances based on how well their care needs are met.
+Budgies usually live in captivity for 7-15 years, with significant variances based on how well their care needs are met.

-English budgies (show budgies) are much bigger than American budgies, so new owners sometimes confuse them.
+English budgies (show budgies) are much bigger than American budgies, meaning new owners sometimes confuse them.

 Although you’ll notice the size disparity, they can live together.
 English budgies are quieter and more relaxed than Australian budgies, while the latter usually live longer.

-Budgies aren’t as loud as macaws because they’re much smaller birds, but they frequently vocalize, especially in the morning.
-With training, budgies can learn an extensive vocabulary.
+Budgies aren’t as loud as macaws because they’re much smaller birds but frequently vocalize.
+With training, budgies can develop an extensive vocabulary.

 Hyacinth Macaw

-The hyacinth macaw grows to an intimidating 40 inches, weighs as much as 4 pounds, and can live for 50 years.
+The hyacinth macaw grows to 40 inches, weighs as much as 4 pounds, and can live for 50 years.

 They have a long, sharp beak and a huge wingspan.
-However, the hyacinth macaw is a gentle giant.
+That said, the hyacinth macaw is a gentle giant.

-Once domesticated and trained, the hyacinth macaw is a wonderful avian companion for experienced owners.
+Once domesticated and trained, the hyacinth macaw can make an excellent companion for highly experienced owners.

 While not as eloquent as some parrots, hyacinth macaws love human company.
-However, they’re rarely found in captivity due to their diminishing numbers.
+Unfortunately, they’re rarely found in captivity due to their dwindling numbers.

 Indian Ringneck Parakeet

-Blue Indian ringneck parakeets are highly intelligent and gifted talkers.
-While learning to speak is never guaranteed, it’s likely to happen.
+Blue Indian ringneck parakeets are gifted talkers.
+Of course, learning to speak is never guaranteed.

 Lear's Macaw